-In total there are more than 170 different ethnic groups in Russia.
-Russia is the official language of the country and spoken by almost everyone.
+In total, there are more than 170 different ethnic groups in Russia.
+Russian is the official language of the country and spoken by almost everyone.
 There are also 27 other official languages in Russia, and more than a hundred other languages that do not have official recognition.
 Some are close to extinction.

 The Russian state religion is Orthodox Christianity.
 There is no official census data on religion, but a 2010 survey indicated that 73% of Russians were Orthodox Christians, 20% were non-religious, 6% were Muslims, and 1% were members of other religious groups.

 Moscow is the largest city in Russia with a population of 11.5 million people, which also makes it the sixth largest city in the world.
 Saint Petersburg is the second largest Russian city, with 4.8 million people, making it the 40th largest city in the world.